energywebfoundation/ev-dashboard-backend/README.md

 All types of datasource providers require initial data to be setup
 1. In-memory (default)
-    - initial file are located at inMemoryDB_EWFlex.json
+    - initial file are located at inMemoryDB_EWFlex.json (needs to be copied from the .default.json file)
 2. Postgres
     - initial file are located at ew-flex.sql
 3. Redis